April 1, 2025

 Pricing: $9.99/month

-4. SloPro: Best for super slow motion videos
+4. SloPro: Best slow motion app for super effects

-SloPro lets you shoot videos, then play them back in slow motion or super slow motion at up to 1000 frames per second.
+SloPro lets you shoot videos, then play them back in slow motion or super slow motion at up to 1000 frames per second, creating smooth slow motion effects even with standard footage.

 Record a live video or upload a pre-recorded clip, then add effects like fast motion, super slow motion, optical flow, action shots, exposure lock, and ghosting.